AussieDev81/qr-code-engine/README.md

     public static void main(String[] args){

-        //A demo message
+        //A demo message as an example
         var message = "Turn this message into a QR code";

         //Get an instance of the QREngine (QREngineImpl.java) var engine = QREngineFactory.getInstance();

-        //The QR code file generated containing our message var qrFile = engine.createQrCode(message);
+        //The QR code file generated containing our message (this could be any object you choose) var qrFile = engine.createQrCode(message);

         //We know both objects are Strings